contributor-assistant/github-action/README.md

 #### 3. Signing the CLA
 CLA workflow creates a comment on Pull Request asking contributors who have not signed  CLA to sign and also fails the pull request status check with a `failure`.
 The contributors are requested to sign the CLA within the pull request by copy and pasting **"I have read the CLA Document and I hereby sign the CLA"** as a Pull Request comment like below.
-If the contributor has already signed the CLA, then the PR status will pass with `success`. <br/> By default, this  Action workflow will also create an empty commit with a message  **"@#contributorname# has signed the CLA"** whenever a contributor signs the CLA.
+If the contributor has already signed the CLA, then the PR status will pass with `success`. <br/>

 ![Screenshot 2020-02-13 at 10 24 17](https://user-images.githubusercontent.com/33329946/74420003-0ca6e780-4e4b-11ea-85a7-4ccc3f53e3d5.png)